code4it-dev/c4it-hugo/content/article/2023/oh-my-posh-integrated-terminal-windows11/index.md

 The content of the blog you are reading right now is stored in a Git repository.
 Every time I create an article, I create a new Git Branch to isolate the changes.

-To generate the skeleton of the articles, I use the command line (well, I generally use PowerShell); in particular, given that I'm using both Windows 10 Windows 11 - depending on the laptop I'm working on - I use the **Integrated Terminal**, which allows you to define the style, the fonts, and so on of every terminal configured in the settings.
+To generate the skeleton of the articles, I use the command line (well, I generally use PowerShell); in particular, given that I'm using both Windows 10 and Windows 11 - depending on the laptop I'm working on - I use the **Integrated Terminal**, which allows you to define the style, the fonts, and so on of every terminal configured in the settings.

 ![Windows terminal with default style](./windows-terminal-default.png)

-The default setup is pretty basic: no info is shown, except for the current path - I want to customize the appearance.
+The default setup is pretty basic: no info is shown except for the current path - I want to customize the appearance.

 I want to show the status of the Git repository, including:

 - repository name
 - branch name